-11 TRAINING AND SUPPORT
+13 TRAINING AND SUPPORT

 Volunteers and staff will receive briefings and training on safeguarding issues as part of their induction and on-going staff development and will be given a copy of the relevant policies.
 In supervision, all staff and volunteers will have an opportunity to raise any concerns and to practice and discuss any skills required for keeping adults and children safe during their work with BRR.
-Staff and volunteers will receive safeguarding training at least 3 yearly.
+After their initial induction, all staff and volunteers will receive safeguarding training at least 3 yearly.
+Safeguarding leads should attend CPD training relating to safeguarding every year.

-Review of this policy Date -
+Review of this policy